lyraxvincent/phones-priceinkenya/README.md

 The data was collected through website scrapping from [priceinkenya.com](https://www.priceinkenya.com) and prices (which were missing) from [jumia.co.ke](https://www.jumia.co.ke)
 Used were the scripts *crawl.py* and *pricefromjumia.py* respectively above.

+**NEW**
+Updated data pulled from only [jumia.co.ke](https://www.jumia.co.ke) as there are no missing prices in the site and the data here is more precise and reliable.
+- Script used > crawljumia.py
+- csv file produced > csv files/jumiadata.csv

 ## Data Updates
 Updating the data will happen annually as phone prices keep changing over time and new mobile phones continue to be manufactured.
 Recent and updated data will be available at the kaggle dashboard of this dataset [here.](https://www.kaggle.com/lyraxvinns/mobile-phones-specifications-and-prices-in-kenya)